 ARRANGE MEETINGS AND INSPECT POTENTIAL WINNERS

-This is the list which makes your life easier when it comes to a buying a car in Australia for backpackers.
+This is the list that makes your life easier when it comes to buying a car in Australia for backpackers.
 This list is definitely not complete and you should always consult an expert if you are unsure.

 CHECK EXTERIOR (TIRES, WINDOWS, LIGHTS, ETC.)

 Well, at first take a look around.
 Bumps, scratches will be no obstacle on your trip but bigger damages might indicate issues that lie below the surface you won’t be able to assess.
 So ask for previous accidents.
 Check the tread wear of the tires.
 Anything below 2mm is critical.
 Make sure the windshield has no cracks.
 Check if all the lights (blinkers, all brake lights) work.

 Is something there?
 Good.
 Motor oil should be golden (if new and clean) and brownish/blackish if it’s older.
 Never red.
 Transmission oil should be reddish.
 Brake fluid should be simply there as it should not be consumed by the car.
 Radiator fluid/coolant should be yellow/green; it helps to keep the engine cool which in turn makes it last longer.